phasorpy.phasor#

 Notes

-This function uses linear search, which is inefficient for large number of coordinates or neighbors.
+This function uses a linear search, which is inefficient for a large number of coordinates or neighbors.

-would be more efficient in those cases.
-However, KDTree is known to return non-deterministic results in case of multiple neighbors with the same distance.Examples
+scipy.spatial.KDTree.query()would be more efficient in those cases.
+However, KDTree is known to return non-deterministic results when multiple neighbors have the same distance.Examples

 >>> phasor_nearest_neighbor( ...
 [0.1, 0.5, numpy.nan], ...
 [0.1, 0.5, numpy.nan], ...
 [0, 0.4], ...
 [0, 0.4], ... values=[10, 20], ... ) array([10, 20, nan])